daniellevb00/scraping-dutch-housing-market/README.md

 ### b) are there official arhival versions of the complete datasets (i.e. including the external resources as they existed at the time the dataset was created).

 Possibly for own utilization.
 However, no official arcihval versions of the complete datasets are available to us as the public of [Huizenzoeker.nl](https://www.huizenzoeker.nl/).
+Huizenzoeker.nl displays real-time data, and not so much archival data for the data we scrape to answer our research objective (there is for instance data on the 'prijsontwikkelingen' over the last couple of years, which means data for the previous years must be available too).
+The data we scrape from the municipality pages is data that is updated every month, so when scraping this page you do not get direct access to the figures or averages for the previous months.

 ### c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.

 The external resources include [JAAP.nl](https://www.jaap.nl/) and [Huislijn.nl](https://www.huislijn.nl/), who in turn extract data from other sites such as [Funda.nl](https://www.funda.nl/).
 These sites are all available for free, thus, no restrictions are present in the form of licenses and fees for future users.
 There is a premium (under ['Abonnementen'](https://www.huizenzoeker.nl/woningmarkt-dashboard/))part of Huizenzoeker.nl for which you do need to pay to access it.
 For our project, the premium information was irrelevant.

 ### 2.10 Does the dataset contain data that might be considered confidential (e.g. data that is protected by legal priviledge or by doctorpatient confidentiality, data that includes the content of individuals non-public communications)?
 If so, please provide a description.

 No, the data is not confidential.
 Therefore users do not have any rights to remove listings from the Huizenzoeker site.
 Only if their house is no longer for sale/rent on JAAP.nl, their listing will be removed.
 However, information on the house itself such as its value, year of construction, property size, will remain available.
 This information is considered as public.

 ### 2.11 Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
 If so, please describe why.

-No the data is not in any way offensive, insulting, or threatening.
+No the data can in no way be perceived as offensive, insulting, or threatening.

 ### 2.12 Does the dataset relate to people?
 If not, you may skip the remaining questions in this section.

 Not applicable.

 ### 2.13 Does the dataset identify any subpopulations (e.g., by age, gender)?
 If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset.

 Within out dataset we only scrape the number of inhabitants per municipality/province, and the average disposable income per municipality/province.
 Therefore, one subpopulation in terms of different levels of average disposable income can considered to be present.

 LOOK FOR DISTRIBUTIONS FOR THIS SUBPOPULATION !!!!!
+*I don't think we have subpopulations, as we scrape houses and not people, so I don't think we need to identify subpopulations; we scrape data for every person able to buy a house and don't target only starters who are buying a house, or only very rich people buying villas*

 ### 2.14 Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?
 If so, please describe how.

 Not applicable.

 ### 2.15 Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?
 If so, please provide a description.

 Not applicable.

 ## 3 Collection process

 ### 3.1 How was the data associated with each instance acquired?
 Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.